LEADERSHIP &

 DIRECTOR OF PATIENT ENGAGEMENT, CURE LBSL

+The majority of Melody’s career has been spent in public health, including birth defects research/surveillance and perinatal health education.
+However, rare disease advocacy is her true calling.
 Melody earned a Master of Science in Biomedical Ethics with a concentration in maternal/child and genetic ethics from Albany Medical College.
-She also holds a BA in Interdisciplinary Health Studies from Hampshire College, with concurrent coursework at the University of Massachusetts Amherst Graduate School of Public Health.
-She also holds a specialized certificate in Perinatal Health Education from the University of California San Diego (UCSD).
+She also holds a BA in Interdisciplinary Health Studies from Hampshire College, with concurrent epidemiology coursework at the University of Massachusetts Amherst Graduate School of Public Health.
+Melody also holds a specialized certificate in Perinatal Health Education from the University of California San Diego (UCSD).

-The majority of Melody’s career has been spent in public health, including birth defects research/surveillance and perinatal health education.
-Melody first heard the word “leukodystrophy” when her oldest brother was diagnosed with an adult-onset form of unknown etiology.
+Melody first heard the word “leukodystrophy” when her oldest brother was diagnosed with an adult-onset form of unknown etiology (now known to be ALSP).
 She heard it again when a neighborhood child was diagnosed with LBSL.
-That connection brought her back into the leukodystrophy world, where she now uses her bioethics skills to amplify the patient/caregiver voice.
+That connection brought her back into the leukodystrophy world, where she now uses her bioethics skills to amplify the rare patient/caregiver voice.

 Data Integration Core